 Mild, moderate and even severe allergic reactions are common, but deaths from allergic reactions are rare.
 Deaths are usually caused by a delay in the person receiving life-saving medication.

-An allergic reaction usually occurs within minutes or up to two hours after your child comes into contact with or eats the substance that he’s allergic to.
+An immediate allergic reaction usually happens within minutes or up to 1-2 hours after your child comes into contact with or eats the substance that she’s allergic to.

 If the allergic reaction is mild or moderate, your child’s symptoms will usually include one or more of the following: